 Gear up for a trek that you won't ever forget with an extraordinary 5-day excursion amongst the rocks and waters of Iceland.
+This trip will take you to the less travelled areas in Iceland which we recommend highly.
+This is how you truly get to know the country.

 The magnificent landscapes of mountains and small bays of the North East of Iceland is quite unique.
 The mountains here come in all shapes and sizes and the variety of colors is stunning; everything from the black sands of the beaches to the pinkish orange hues of the mountain ridges.
 This trek takes us from the chamign village of Borgarfjörður Eystri to the fjord of Seyðisfjörður.
 The closeness to the ocean sets its mark on this tour.
 Each day we follow old trails between isolated coves and fjords over colorful hills and down green valleys to the sea and the drone of the North Atlantic Ocean.
 This combination of mountains and ocean is what makes this trek a unique one; another advantage is the milder climate that can be expected at this low altitude.
 The area remained populated until the early seventies and abandoned farms and ancient farmsteads set their mark on the surroundings, however, sheep may be the only living thing connecting us to those former times.
 Accommodation in well equipped and comfortable huts.